alexdrone/Store/README.md

 The dispatcher can run actions in four different modes: `async`, `sync`, `serial` and `mainThread`.

-Additionally the trailing closure of the `dispatch` method can be used to chain some actions sequencially.
+Additionally the trailing closure of the `dispatch` method can be used to chain some actions sequentially.

 ### Stores

 Stores contain the application state and logic.
 Their role is somewhat similar to a model in a traditional MVC, but they manage the state of many objects — they do not represent a single record of data like ORM models do.
 More than simply managing a collection of ORM-style objects, stores manage the application state for a particular domain within the application.

 As mentioned above, a store registers itself with the dispatcher.
-The store has a `Reducer` that tipically has a switch statement based on the action's type — the reducer is the only *open* class provided from the framework, and the user of this library are expected to subclass it to return an operation for every action handled by the store.
+The store has a `Reducer` that typically has a switch statement based on the action's type — the reducer is the only *open* class provided from the framework, and the user of this library are expected to subclass it to return an operation for every action handled by the store.

 This allows an action to result in an update to the state of the store, via the dispatcher.
 After the stores are updated, they notify the observers that their state has changed, so the views may query the new state and update themselves.